...

 The SSC Principle: Safe, Sane, and Consensual

-One of the most widely recognized frameworks within BDSM is the SSC principle, which stands for Safe, Sane, and Consensual.
+Among all the established frameworks one of the most popular is actually an acronym known as SSC that incorporates Safe, Sane, and Consensual.
 Each aspect of SSC is carefully defined:

 The RACK Principle: Risk-Aware Consensual Kink